OgagaOnuta/Dust/Python/Cisco-OpenEDG/Python_Essentials-2.md

 _properties and methods_.

-One of them is a variable named `__dict__` (a dictionary), which contains the names and values of all the properties (variables) the object is currently carrying.
+One of them is a variable named `__dict__` (a dictionary), which contains the names and values of all the properties (instance variables) the object is currently carrying.

 A property can be created on the fly, outside the class's code.
 Modifying an instance variable of any object has no impact on all the remaining objects.